Far-from-equilibrium attractors for massive kinetic theory in the relaxation time approximation: Results

 \section{Results}

 The integral equation \eqref{eq:20final} can be solved iteratively for $T(\tau)$ and, once converged to the desired accuracy, this solution can be used in eq.~\eqref{eq:mnleq} to compute all moments.
-For the iterative solution we discretized $T(\tau)$ on a logarithmic grid in time with 4096 points.
+For the iterative solution, we discretized $T(\tau)$ on a logarithmic grid in time with 4096 points.
 We consider two cases: (a) holding the initial energy density, $\varepsilon_0$, and initialization time, $\tau_0$, fixed, while varying the initial momentum anisotropy, $\xi_0$; and (b) holding the initial energy density, $\varepsilon_0$, and the initial momentum anisotropy, $\xi_0$ fixed, while varying the initialization time, $\tau_0$.
-These two scenarios allow us to assess whether or not forward and early-time (or pullback) attractors exist, respectively.
-In both cases, we hold the specific shear viscosity $\bar\eta = \eta/s$ fixed during the entire evolution.
+These two scenarios allow us to assess whether or not forward and early-time (or pull-back) attractors exist, respectively.
+In both cases, we hold the specific shear viscosity $\bar\eta = \eta/s$ fixed during the entire evolution.\footnote{We consider a slight generalization of this initial condition in app.~\ref{app:a}.}

 In both cases, the initial energy density used corresponds to a massive gas at a temperature of $T_0 = 1$ GeV and the final evolution time was held fixed at $\tau_f = 100$ fm/c.
 Additionally, in both cases we iterated the integral equation for 200 iterations, which allowed for convergence of the result to 8 digits at all proper times.
 For case (a), we used $\tau_0 = 0.1$ fm/c and, for case (b), we used $\xi_0 = 0$.
 We consider three constant masses of $m=0.2$ GeV, $m=1$ GeV, and $m=5$ GeV.
 We note that we have explicitly checked that the small mass limit our results converge to the conformal limit presented in ref.~\cite{Strickland:2018ayk}.
 The {\tt RTA-MASSIVE-CUDA} code used to generate all results can be obtained using ref.~\cite{MikeCodeDB}.